jeremiah-c-leary/vhdl-style-guide/docs/case_rules.rst

 This rule checks the **case** keyword has proper case.

-..
-NOTE::  The default is lowercase.

 Refer to the section `Configuring Uppercase and Lowercase Rules <configuring_case.html>`_ for information on changing the default case.

 **Violation**